Maputo: PROMAPUTO

 In 2007, the municipality of Maputo began a project to seriously consider rehabilitating the city's infrastructure.
 PROMAPUTO was a project that began as co-operation between the local city council and the International Development Association (IDA) of the World Bank.
 The first phase (PROMAPUTO1) took place between 2007 and 2010 and was chiefly concerned with developing the systems, knowledge and planning required to support the gradual overhaul of the infrastructure.
 The project was broken into several key areas and a budget allocated to each of these, namely: Institutional Development, Financial Sustainability, Urban Planning, Urban Infrastructure Investment and Maintenance, Metropolitan Development (services such as waste collection and disposal).
-The total financial allocation for this phase was USD 30 million.
+The total financial allocation for this phase was US$30 million.
 Little was done, however.

 In 2011, PROMAPUTO2, the second phase of the project began.
-This phase was to last until 2015 and a total of USD 105 million was spent.
+This phase was to last until 2015 and a total of US$105 million was spent.
 The plan called for an IT systems, Integrated Financial Management Information System (IFMIS) together with Geographic Information System (GIS).
 These systems would supposedly help the municipality control its budgets and manage tenders, while the GIS would allow for precise information about land location and titling to be kept.
 Several roads should have been expanded and improved and the Avenida Julius Nyerere finally completed.
 Financial sustainability for the project was to be guaranteed through the improved collection of property tax (IPRA).
 The project also coincided with the recent overhaul of the Road Safety and Traffic Regulations (final completion 2020) which was an antiquated system that had not seen changes since the 1950s.
 Amongst the new regulations, heavy penalties and fines would now apply to many detrimental actions done by automobiles, such as pollution, loud noises, and illegal maneuvers.

-Electronic parking meters have now been installed in some areas of the CBD to curb a chronic shortage and wrongful use of parking space.